manigohan/maybe-rs/README.md

 **Suggested HN title:**
 - "yes-rs: A blazingly fast, memory-safe rewrite of Unix 'yes' WRITTEN IN RUST 🦀"
 - "1302 lines of Rust vs 50 lines of C: The future of systems programming"
-- "Finally, a memory-safe 'yes' command with quantum resistance WRITTEN IN RUST"

 *Because if it's not written in Rust, it's not worth using.* 🦀